-To enable general thoracic surgeons an advanced training opportunity in Robotic surgery.
+To provide general thoracic surgeons an advanced training opportunity in Robotic surgery.

-The AATS Graham Foundation Intuitive Surgical Robotics Fellowship provides an advanced educational experience for 8 North American general thoracic Fellows and their attending surgeons to spend a two-day period at Intuitive Surgical's Atlanta, GA facility to experience an advanced training course on Intuitive Surgical's Da Vinci System.
+The AATS Graham Foundation Intuitive Surgical Robotics Fellowship provides an advanced educational experience for 20 North American general thoracic awardees and their attending surgeons to spend a two-day period at Intuitive Surgical's Sunnyvale, CA or the Atlanta, GA facility to experience an advanced training course on Intuitive Surgical's Da Vinci System.
 Successful applicants will receive a mixture of didactic and hands-on lectures to maximize the value of the Fellowship.

-The Fellowship is funded and administered by the AATS Graham Foundation and provides successful applicants a grant of $2,500 to defray the costs of roundtrip travel and accommodations to the center in Atlanta, GA.
-Program dates: July 24th & 25th, 2014.
+The Fellowship is funded and administered by the AATS Graham Foundation and provides successful applicants with a $2,500 grant to defray the costs of roundtrip travel and accommodations to the selected training center

 To be eligible for an award, applicants must meet the following minimum requirements:

-- Applicants should be a senior Fellow in thoracic surgical training or a young junior faculty member in the first five years of an academic appointment.
+- Applicants should be a senior Fellow in thoracic surgical training or a young junior faculty member in the first five years of practice.

-- The attending surgeon joining the fellow should have reached a senior level position in thoracic surgery and has quarterly or monthly robotics minimum case volume.
+- The attending surgeon joining the Fellow should have reached a senior level position in thoracic surgery and have quarterly or monthly robotics minimum case volume.

 To be completed prior to attending the 2-day course: